JamesIves/hlds-docker/CONTRIBUTING.md

 1. Start a Half-Life dedicated server easily with Docker.
 2. Have the ability for users to install custom plugins, maps and server configurations by providing a way to manipulate the server directory.
 Commonly used server plugins are intentionally not provided as a default, which is considered a user concern.
 3. Have the ability to run servers for custom mods.
-4. Only support legal usage of Steam and Valve's titles. **It will not, and never will, support the ability to circumvent any licensing or other restrictions Valve imposes.** The project maintainers will report any shady behaviour to Valve and GitHub.
+4. Only support legal usage of Steam and Valve's titles. **It will not, and never will, support the ability to circumvent any licensing or other restrictions Valve imposes.** The project maintainers will report any shady behaviour to [Valve](https://www.valvesoftware.com/en/) and/or [GitHub](https://github.com).

 ## Process